uatisdeproblem/egm-app/CONTRIBUTING.md

 - Have an account on [GitHub](https://github.com): where our code repository and issues (User Stories) are.
 - Have installed [Visual Studio Code](https://code.visualstudio.com): the IDE (Integrated Development Environment) that we use to write code. _Not mandatory_ — you can use the tool you prefer — but suggested, since it has some extensions that will help in your job.
 - Have installed [Node.js](https://nodejs.org/en/download/): we need to access the [NPM (Node Package Manager)](https://docs.npmjs.com/about-npm) to install all the libraries and dependencies of our source code.
-- Have an account to access Amplify Studio: _I will take care of it, and you'll receive an email with the credentials_.
-- Have installed and configured [Amplify CLI](https://docs.amplify.aws/console/adminui/extend-cli/): the Command Line Interface to manage Amplify resources — _even though you may not need it_.
 - If you use [Google Chrome](https://www.google.com/chrome/), you can install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension to access some specific React debug features.

 You probably have most of this stuff already on your dev computer, but if you need help in installing or configuring any tools, let me know!